WebMonitor.fyi logoWebMonitor.fyi

 Website monitoring for e-commerce

-Catch competitor pricing changes, MAP violations, review activity, and site outages from one dashboard built for retail and DTC teams.
+Catch competitor pricing changes, MAP violations, review activity, and broken pages from one dashboard built for retail and DTC teams.

-E-commerce teams juggle a lot of signals: competitor pricing, third-party seller activity, customer reviews, supply availability, paid-ad landing-page uptime.
-WebMonitor.fyi consolidates the monitoring layer so the team isn't spread across six tools.
-Used by Shopify brands, Amazon sellers, DTC startups, and multi-channel retailers from solo founders to teams of 50+.
+E-commerce teams juggle a lot of signals at once: competitor pricing, third-party seller activity, customer reviews, supply availability, paid-ad landing-page health.
+Most teams end up spread across five or six tools to cover it.
+WebMonitor.fyi runs the monitoring layer in one place.
+Built for Shopify brands, Amazon sellers, DTC startups, and multi-channel retailers.

 Key monitoring challenges in this industry

 When you have 200 SKUs and three competitors, manual price checks are impossible.
-Automated monitoring with plain-English criteria handles the scale without a data team.
+Pick the hero SKUs where price moves matter most and let monitors with plain-English criteria watch them around the clock — no data team required.

 MAP (minimum advertised price) enforcement